Bender1011001/CaseBrief-AI/docs/CONTRIBUTING.md

 ## License and Attribution

-All contributions are under the MIT License (see [LICENSE](../LICENSE) or add if missing).
+All contributions are under the MIT License (see [LICENSE](../LICENSE)).
 By contributing, you agree your work is licensed accordingly.
 Attribute original authors in commits.

 We appreciate your help in making CaseBrief AI better—let's build secure, scalable legal AI tools together!

-For questions, contact maintainers via GitHub or email (add contact in repo).
+For questions, contact maintainers via GitHub issues.